oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 - With some cloud providers, a load balancer or NodePort may implicitly expose a port to the public Internet.

-- WebLogic allows access to JNDI entries, EJB/RMI applications, and JMS by anonymous users by default.
+- If such a port supports a protocol suitable for WebLogic clients, note that WebLogic allows access to JNDI entries, EJB/RMI applications, and JMS by anonymous users by default.

-- Use a custom channel with a secure protocol and two-way SSL to help prevent external access by unwanted clients.
+- You can configure a custom channel with a secure protocol and two-way SSL to help prevent external access by unwanted clients.

 ### References